William Richard King: Research and Professional Activities

 King has authored 325 papers (according to Google Scholar) and 19 books.

 King's research interest includes strategic planning, project management, information systems in management, system analysis, knowledge management, knowledge management systems, organizational learning, business planning, and strategic use of information systems.
 His findings in research have been applied to business and finance.
 King's method has been applied to develop FICO scores.
 He also developed a concept that laid out the foundation of strategic information systems.
 The McKinsey Foundation recognized "Systems Analysis and Project Management", a book he co-authored with David Cleland, as a seminal work to management.
 "Project Management Handbook", which he co-edited, was recognized as the AIIE's Book-of-Year Award.

-King was very active throughout his career in the area of journals, having served as the Editor-in-Chief of the Management Information Systems Quarterly (MISQ), as Associate Editor of six other journals and having conceived of, founded and obtained a publisher for the highly-respected journal Information Systems Research (ISR).
+Throughout his career, King was active in academic publishing.
+He served as editor-in-chief of Management Information Systems Quarterly (MISQ), as an associate editor of six other journals, and conceived, founded, and secured a publisher for Information Systems Research (ISR).

-In addition to academic activities, King is co-owner of Cleland-King Inc., a consulting firm.
+In addition to academic activities, King was co-owner of Cleland-King Inc., a consulting firm.
 He advised corporations and public organizations all over the world.
 The most interesting recognition King has received was a "King-is-a Liar" demonstration held in Red Square in Moscow.
 CIA analysts revealed that Vladimir Putin had plagiarized significant portions of one of King's books for his master thesis.

-King served as a Senior Staff Member to the US Senate Budget Committee in 1976-1977.
+King served as a senior staff member to the US Senate Budget Committee in 1976-1977.
 Sam Nunn, a United States Senator from Georgia (1976-1997) as a member of the Democratic Party, was the appointer.
-King is a licensed private pilot and motorcyclist and a certified sailboat captain and SCUBA diver.
-He jokes that he is also a CPA - Certified Pesticide Applicator - a certification that he found useful to obtain when he bought a farm with an orchard.
+King was a licensed private pilot and motorcyclist and a certified sailboat captain and SCUBA diver.
+He joked that he was also a CPA - Certified Pesticide Applicator - a certification that he found useful to obtain when he bought a farm with an orchard.